Municipal Construction Inspection

-- Recognize and understand the key competencies of the municipal construction inspector
+- Recognize and understand the role and key competencies of the municipal construction inspector

-- Be familiar with the most common concrete and asphalt deficiencies
+- Be familiar with the requirements of curb, sidewalk and road construction

-- Understand the various materials, installation techniques, testing of sewers and watermains
+- Understand the various materials, installation techniques required for construction of sewers and watermains

-- Identify and assess hazards on an active construction site and gain the skills required to access these hazards, including trenching and excavation, and traffic control and protection
+- Identify and assess health and safety hazards on an active construction sites and gain the skills required to access these hazards, including trenching and excavation, and traffic control

 This workshop will enable you to understand the key competencies, roles and responsibilities of an inspector on a municipal linear construction project.
 Using a practical approach, learn how to carry out your job to satisfy all parties to the best interest of the owner/municipality.

-- Watermain installation, materials, appurtenances, testing & commissioning
+- Watermain installation, materials, appurtenances, testing and commissioning

 - Construction safety